grindlemire/graft/README.md

 - No longer maintained (archived as of 2025-08-25)
 - Requires running `wire` before each build
-- Generated code can be hard to debug
 - Provider sets and injector functions add conceptual overhead

 Graft uses plain Go `init()` functions and generics.
 No extra build step for CI, no generated files to manage, and nothing new to learn.

 ### [Fx](https://github.com/uber-go/fx)

 Fx wires dependencies at runtime using reflection.
-It's flexible but has trade-offs:
+It's actively maintained and heavily used at Uber, but has trade-offs:

 - Errors surface at runtime, not compile time
-- Reflection makes stack traces harder to follow
+- Reflection can obscure stack traces, making debugging harder
-- The lifecycle model (`fx.Invoke`, `fx.Lifecycle`) adds complexity and abstractions
+- The lifecycle model (`fx.Invoke`, `fx.Lifecycle`) adds a ton of boiler plate for most use cases

 Graft resolves the graph at execution time but uses generics for type safety.
 If your types don't match, or you have a dependency cycle then the compiler tells you.